hackthos-project-list/Volunteer---Webapp/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

 ### Running the tests
 Automated unit tests are run for this platform to ensure that sections of the application meets its design and behaves as intended.

-### Live demo
-You can already join TheHeroLoop at: http://dev.thedigitalvolunteer.se/welcome (Soon to be  www.TheHeroLoop.com after Call for Code submission).

 ## Built with